Miksus/rocketry/docs/index.rst

 Why :red:`Red` Engine?
 ----------------------

-Red Engine's focus is on productivity: minimizing the boiler plate, maximizing readability extendability.
+Red Engine's focus is on readability, productivity and extendability.
-Creating and scheduling tasks are very easy to do.
+The philosophy behind the library is that simple things should be simple and easy and complex things should be done by combining simple things.
+The ultimate focus is in you: the library aims to make your life easier.

 :red:`Red` Engine is useful for small to moderate size projects.
-It is, however, not meant to handle thousands of tasks or execute tasks with the percision required by, for example, modern game engines.
+It is, however, not meant to handle thousands of tasks or execute tasks with the percision required by, for example, game engines.

 Core Features
 -------------

 - **Easy setup:** Use a premade setup and focus on building your project.
-- **Condition parsing:** Scheduling tasks can be done with human readable statements.
+- **Condition syntax:** Scheduling tasks can be done with human readable statements.
-- **Parametrization:** Tasks consume session specific or task specific parameters depending on what they need.
+- **Parametrization:** Tasks can be parameterized various ways or they can be pipelined.
 - **Extendability:** Almost everything is made for customization.
-Even the tasks can modify the scheduler.
+Even the tasks can modify the flow of the system.

 :red:`Red` Engine has built-in scheduling syntax which allows logical operations to create complex scheduling logic with breeze.
-Also, it very easy to extend and create your own conditions.
+Also, it very easy to create your own conditions for your needs.

 Example
 -------